Wine cellar cooling from San Jose to South San Francisco Licensed and insured | CSLB #1099707 Emergency? (650) 333-4726

 What type of wine cooling system should I install?

-It depends on room size, insulation, noise tolerance, available condenser space, and whether the room is already finished.
-Cellar HVAC can review the room and recommend a practical system type.
+It depends on the room size, the noise you will accept, where the condenser can go, and whether the room is finished.
+We will look and recommend the right type.

 Can you work with my contractor or designer?